Mar 12, 2025

 The Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) is the main AML regulator in Canada.
 It was established in 2000 as per the Proceeds of Crime Act.
 Its goal is to detect, investigate, and confront any money laundering activity.
 Entities must, therefore, submit reports related toAML to FINTRAC, which analyzes them and cooperates with other law enforcement institutions (e.g., police) to resolve the cases.

-To maximize the efficiency of its investigations, the Canadian government has created two additional organizations: The Financial Crime Coordination Centre and The Canadian Financial Crime Agency.
+To maximize the efficiency of its investigations, the Canadian government has proposed creating two additional organizations: The Financial Crime Coordination Centre and The Canadian Financial Crime Agency, though these entities are not yet fully operational as of March 2025.

 The Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA) is the main AML regulation in Canada.
-The law was implemented in 2000 and amended several times since then, with the latest changes proposed this year.
+The law was implemented in 2000 and amended several times, with the latest changes proposed in December 2024.
 In general, the main goal of PCMLTFA is to establish an efficient set of requirements for:

 • Customer identification and verification